 The nights are drawing in and there is a distinct chill in the air.
 All the leaves are brown, as the song goes… It’s definitely time to start thinking about getting ready for winter.
-One key area to prepare for is taking measures to stay safe when the frost, ice and snow and get some deicing tips to make outdoor areas non slippery and easy to negotiate.
+One key area to prepare for is taking measures to stay safe when the frost, ice and snow hits and get some deicing tips to make outdoor areas non-slippery and easy to navigate.
 Now is the perfect time to replenish stocks of a salt-free deicer.
-So, you can have it to hand exactly when you need it as temperatures fall and the rain or snow arrives.
+So, you can have it at hand exactly when you need it as temperatures fall and the rain or snow arrives.

 As well as getting prepared with ice melts and deicing products, October and November are the best months for checking, repairing and preparing outdoor surfaces.
 Early attention to this will ensure they can handle the icy onslaughts and not get damaged beyond repair.
 Different surfaces require different approaches.
 Here are six common surfaces and some appropriate deicing tips to treat them.

 Sturdy metal railings and gates could quite literally be a lifesaver this winter.
-They give people something to grab hold of to stop them sliding around and having a nasty fall.
+They give people something to grab hold of to stop them from sliding around and having a nasty fall.
 So, it is important to ensure they are protected ahead of time.
 Check them carefully for signs of rust or damage.
 Catching these sorts of issues early will help save time and money later on.
-Consider applying a protective layer of frost-resistant wax or buy a weatherproof cover for especially cold nights.
-If you know there is going to be frost in the night, mix up some deicer into a spray bottle and apply liberally before you go to bed.
+Consider applying a protective layer of frost-resistant wax or buying a weatherproof cover for especially cold nights.
+If you know there is going to be frost at night, mix up some deicer into a spray bottle and apply it liberally before you go to bed.

 Water from melting ice can generally seep away into grass and soil without causing too many problems.
 However, make sure that any deicing products do not contain rock salt, urea or anything else that could harm the ecosystem.
 This is because the pollutants can damage wildlife, plants, pets and people.